 Class 3 Director

 Brian Moody is the Executive Director of Tuscola Chamber & Economic Development, Inc. (TEDI) where he has been responsible for economic development, business recruitment and retention, and community development since 2005.
-A native of Tuscola, Illinois and a 5th generation Illinoisan, he holds a Master of Business Administration from Eastern Illinois University.
-Brian has led the site selection and recruitment efforts for several large-scale projects.
-He is a graduate of Midwest CDI and a board member of both Rural Partners and LWIA 17.
+A native of Tuscola, Illinois, and a 5th generation Illinoisan, he holds a Master of Business Administration from Eastern Illinois University.
+He is a graduate of Midwest CDI and a board member of Rural Partners.
+He serves as Vice Chair of the East Central Illinois Workforce Investment Board and the Douglas County Local Emergency Planning Committee (LEPC).
 Brian has been a firefighter for 25 years and became the Tuscola Fire Chief in 2015.

 Eric R. Larson